jackdewinter/pymarkdown/readme.md

 - 235, 236, 252, 255
   - need to account for the fact that indent may not be all spaces all the time
   - for indented code blocks, starts at the start of the icb, else at the first non-ws

-## Bugs - Links

-- test_link_reference_definitions_183 is a partial lrd followed by bq, add cont+leaf blocks
-- 296 and 297 - added in case for LRD, but need to test:
-  - other types of blocks
-  - block, blank, then multiple blocks

-## Bugs - Rounding Out Rules

-- MD018
-  - for multiple occurrences inside of a single paragraph, reporting line/col of starting token
-  - whitespace starts, etc.
-  - lists and block quotes
-- MD020
-  - for multiple occurrences inside of a single paragraph, reporting line/col of starting token
-  - whitespace starts, etc.
-  - lists and block quotes
-- MD022 - lists and block quotes and LRDs
-- MD022 - should line 96-104 with all of the leaf node names be added to Markdown token?
-- MD022 - what if the document had a paragraph before the first heading?

 ## Bugs - Block Quote